ileshdarji/ileshdarji.com/content/posts/how-to-install-nodejs-on-mac.md

 +++
-title = "How to Install Nodejs on Mac" date = 2025-06-09 tags = ["Node.js", "Mac", "Installation Guide", "JavaScript", "Playwright Setup"] description = "A step-by-step guide to installing Node.js on macOS — ideal for beginners setting up Playwright or other JavaScript tools." draft = false
+title = "How to Install Nodejs on Mac" date = 2025-06-09 tags = ["Node.js", "Mac", "Installation Guide", "JavaScript", "PlaywrightSetup", "Playwright"] description = "A step-by-step guide to installing Node.js on macOS — ideal for beginners setting up Playwright or other JavaScript tools." draft = false
 +++